cmmarslender/kubectl-helm/readme.md

 Alpine Based:

+`ghcr.io/cmmarslender/kubectl-helm:$HELM_VERSION`

+Debian Based:

+`ghcr.io/cmmarslender/kubectl-helm:$HELM_VERSION-debian`

+Available tags can be [referenced here](https://gitlab.com/cmmarslender/kubectl-helm/container_registry)

+## GitLab Images

+This project used to live in gitlab, and for continuity of any workflows using the gitlab container registry urls, the following images will be maintained for now.

+Alpine Based:

 `registry.gitlab.com/cmmarslender/kubectl-helm:$HELM_VERSION`

 Debian Based:
+e
 `registry.gitlab.com/cmmarslender/kubectl-helm:$HELM_VERSION-debian`

-Available tags can be [refereced here](https://gitlab.com/cmmarslender/kubectl-helm/container_registry)